Rigo-codes/WebDevEssentialsNotes/DAY7/aisd-wde-07-intro-to-bootstrap/README.md

 ## 7. **Add Custom Styling**

-- [ ] You can add custom styles in `styles.css` to override or enhance Bootstrap's default styles.
+- [ x] You can add custom styles in `styles.css` to override or enhance Bootstrap's default styles.
 For example:

 ```css
 body {